openethereum/openethereum.github.io/Secret-Store-Tutorial-1.md

 We can now create an account for Alice, Bob, and Charlie using the passwords: `alicepwd`, `bobpwd` and `charliepwd`.

-To do this, simply run `parity --config users.toml account new` using the passwords given above starting with Alice and repeat the operation for Bob and Charlie.
+To do this, simply run `openethereum --config users.toml account new` using the passwords given above starting with Alice and repeat the operation for Bob and Charlie.
 ```bash
 Loading config file from users.toml
 Please note that password is NOT RECOVERABLE.